mormolis/mormolis.github.io/cv.md

 Passionate about clean code that is easily understood and extended by humans.
 I love being a member of teams who are keen on XP and compassionate coding.
 Always on learning mode, with studies in Computer Science and diverse work background, I am keen on taking a pragmatic approach combining the craft and the science side of software development, facilitating Extreme Programing techniques such as TDD and Pair Programming.

 ## I have been exposed and worked with the following
-Agile Practices, TDD, Pair Programming, Java 8 / 11, Java EE, Gradle, Spring Boot / Spring WebFlux, Project Reactor, PostgreSQL, Cassandra, CosmosDB, Kafka, SQLite, K8s, Docker, AWS, AZURE, Jenkins, Dagger2, Micronaut, Vert.x, SparkJava, GIT, GitHub, Splunk, JUnit5, Mockito, Spock, AsserJ
+Agile Practices, TDD, BDD, Pair Programming, Object Oriented Design, Domain Driven Design, Java 8 / 11, Java EE, Gradle, Spring Boot / Spring WebFlux, Project Reactor, PostgreSQL, Cassandra, CosmosDB, Kafka, SQLite, K8s, Docker, AWS, AZURE, Jenkins, Dagger2, Micronaut, Vert.x, SparkJava, GIT, GitHub, Splunk, JUnit5, Mockito, Spock, AsserJ

 ## Experience
 * **Sky (Sky Network Systems) / Agile Software Developer**